openobserve/openobserve-docs/docs/guide/user-guide/functions/index.md

 ## What are functions?

-Functions in ZincObserve are defined using Vector Remap Language ([vrl](https://vector.dev/doc([:,])/\1/greference/vrl/functions/)) and can be used during ingestion or query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.
+Functions in ZincObserve are defined using [Vector Remap Language (VRL)](https://vrl.dev) and can be used during ingestion or query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.

 There are also inbuilt query functions like `match_all` and `match_all_ignore_case` etc which can be used for full text search based on user's settings for stream or default settings.
 Please refer [SQL functions reference](../../functions.md) for complete list of inbuilt functions.